 If you are tempted to walk around a wet area, remember that you are damaging plants and loosening soil, which will result in erosion and natural resource damage.

 We do have trails that you can enjoy in soggy spring conditions without causing damage.
 Stop by the Catskills Visitor Center or give the Visitor Center staff a call at (845-688-3369) for suggestions.
 You can also visit them on the web at catskillsvisitorcenter.org.

-You need the right gear!
+The right gear can make a big difference.
 Be sure to wear waterproof boots in the spring.
-Gaiters will also help keep your feet dry.
-With proper waterproof boots, socks and gaiters, you can keep your feet warm, be steady on your feet and be able to walk in the middle of the trail to prevent additional erosion and trail damage!
+Ankle gaiters will also help keep your feet dry.
+With proper waterproof boots, socks and gaiters, you can keep your feet warm, be steady on your feet and be able to walk in the middle of the trail to prevent additional erosion and trail damage.